 Local logistics

-Except where noted on the agenda, workshop events will take place on the campus of Duke Kunshan University
+Except where noted on the agenda, workshop events will take place on the campus of Duke Kunshan University.
+The welcome and keynote will be held in the lecture hall on the second floor in the DKU library; panels will take place in first-floor rooms.

 Jump to hotel information for presenters

-Jump to tips for “getting around” (includes maps + taxis, transit, money, mobile phones, electricity, and visa/arrival information)
+Jump to tips for “getting around” in Kunshan and China (includes maps, money, mobile phones, electricity, and visa/arrival information)

 Getting to DKU